mk-fg/pulseaudio-mixer-cli/README.md

   Should allow to drop a lot of "try-except" cruft around all dbus ops and the whole "restart" thing will only apply to dbus sub-pid, leaving UI unharmed.

+  Started rewrite as "pa-mixer-mk2.py", not finished yet, will probably keep old version around indefinitely anyway, for compatibility, py3 and such.

 - Add in-app storage and/or configuration of volume levels based on stream parameters.